Moodyw03/MemoMingle/README.md

 **Vercel:** Cloud platforms used for deploying, managing, and scaling the app.

+**PostgreSQL:** The underlying SQL database used by Supabase for structured data storage.

 **SSL/TLS:** Protocols for secure communication over the internet.

-**Let's Encrypt/Certbot:** Tools used to obtain free SSL/TLS certificates for encrypting HTTP traffic.

 **Flask-Session:** Flask extension for server-side session management.